RakhulKumar/Handwritten-Digit-Recogniser-In-RaspberryPi-Using-PyTorch-and-OpenCV/README.md

 ## Result

-The overall validation accuracy of 97% is obtained in the recognition process by the Convolution Neural Network.
+Overall validation accuracy of 97% is obtained in the recognition process by the Convolution Neural Network.

 ![Screenshot](/docs/Screenshot.png)